BrunoDegan/OnlineChatFirebaseFlutter/README.md

-# chatonlinefirebaseflutter
+# Chat Online

-Online chat with firebase + flutter sdk.
+Online chat with firebase + flutter.

 For building and deploying, new google-service.json is needed to execute async calls to Firebase backend.
 Only source code is provided.